EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/03_testing/README.md

 > project.
 What matters here is the reflex: a test is not finished until you have
 > seen it fail.

-→ **Done when** the four mutations each turned the expected test red, for the expected reason, and `git diff src/` is empty again.
+→ **Done when** the three mutations each turned the expected test red, for the expected reason, and `git diff src/` is empty again.

 ## Definition of Done — part 1